Last Updated on November 3, 2021

 After a late night out, a hearty breakfast in Vegas is just what you need to get your day started right.
-So we’ve compiled a list of the best breakfast buffets in Las Vegas in 2017.
+So we’ve compiled a list of the best breakfast buffets in Las Vegas.
 As we all know, restaurants come and go so quickly in Vegas, so we keep this list updated throughout the year.

 1. Wynn Buffet

 The Wynn breakfast buffet is the best breakfast buffet on the Strip.
 The amazing food, selection, and unrivaled atmosphere make the Wynn the best place to start your day in Vegas.
-While it is one of the most expensive breakfasts, its only $4 more than its main competitor – the Bellagio Buffet.
-Even at $28.99 per person, the Wynn buffet is a good value for an experience you won’t soon forget.
+While it is one of the most expensive breakfasts, it’s only $1 more than Wicked Spoon breakfast.
+Even at $38.99 per person, the Wynn buffet is a good value for an experience you won’t soon forget.

 Wait times are relatively short, usually under 10 minutes on weekdays.
 When you arrive, you are greeted in the atrium, which is gorgeously decorated for the season.
 The seating is comfortable and the tables are spaced out so you never feel like you’re sitting right next to another table.